toandp/di/README.rst

-Apex/DI
+PHP tdp/di
 ======

-Apex/DI is a small Dependency Injection Container for PHP.
+PHP tdp/di is a small Dependency Injection Container for PHP.

 Installation
 ------------

-Before using Apex/DI in your project, add it to your ``composer.json`` file:
+Before using PHP tdp/di in your project, add it to your ``composer.json`` file:

 .. code-block:: bash